Flipside Finance

 View full Key Levels section →

-Looking at the full picture for iShares MSCI Germany ETF (EWG): extension is neutral (45th percentile), momentum is slightly above average (62nd percentile), flow is slightly above average (61st percentile), volatility is above average (72nd percentile).
+Looking at the full picture for iShares MSCI Germany ETF (EWG): extension is below average (20th percentile), momentum is below average (28th percentile), flow is slightly below average (40th percentile), volatility is above average (71st percentile).
+The key to watch is whether flow stabilises above the 40th percentile while extension remains compressed.
+That combination would represent a historically more significant setup.

 Conclusion

-iShares MSCI Germany ETF (EWG) sits in a relatively neutral position across all four dimensions — there is no extreme reading demanding attention right now.
+iShares MSCI Germany ETF (EWG) is in a mixed position.
+Some indicators are above average, others below, but nothing is at an extreme level that defines the current setup strongly in either direction.
 There is not a strong signal here in either direction.
 This is an asset to watch rather than act on right now.
 These readings update daily.
 Flipside shows what is happening now, grounded in the data — not what will happen next.

 Your portfolio.
 Your context.
 Smarter decisions.